ElliotKillick/windows-vs-linux-loader-architecture/README.md

 These are far from all my critiques about Microsoft and Windows.
 Other critiques are mentioned in meaningful contexts throughout the document.
 I'm also holding onto many more good candidates for making this list, but here is a start.

-## Defining Loader, Linking, Dynamic Linking, Static Linking, Dynamic Loading, Static Loading
+## Defining Loader, Linking, Dynamic Linking, Static Linking, Dynamic Loading, and Static Loading

 A loader and linker are two components essential for program execution or building.